Pyotr Stolypin: Assassination

 Bogrov was hanged 10 days after the assassination.
-The judicial investigation was halted by order of the Tsar, giving rise to suggestions that the assassination was planned not by leftists, but by conservative monarchists opposed to Stolypin's reforms and his influence on the Tsar.
+The judicial investigation was halted by order of the tsar, giving rise to suggestions that the assassination was planned not by leftists, but by conservative monarchists opposed to Stolypin's reforms and his influence on the tsar.
 However, this has never been proven.
 On his request, Stolypin was buried in the city where he was murdered.

 Legacy

 Since 1905 Russia had been plagued by widespread political dissatisfaction and revolutionary unrest.
 With broad support, leftist organizations waged a violent campaign against the autocracy; throughout Russia, many police officials and bureaucrats were assassinated.
 "Stolypin inspected rebellious areas unarmed and without bodyguards.
 During one of these trips, somebody dropped a bomb under his feet.
 There were casualties, but Stolypin survived."
 To respond to these attacks, Stolypin introduced a new court system of martial law, that allowed for the arrest and speedy trial of accused offenders.
 Over 3,000 (possibly 5,500) suspects were convicted and executed by these special courts between 1906 and 1909.
 In a Duma session on 17 November 1907, Kadet party member Fedor Rodichev referred to the gallows as "Stolypin's efficient black Monday necktie".
 Outraged, Stolypin challenged Rodichev to a duel, but Rodichev apologized to avert it.
 Nevertheless, the expression became popular.
 The capacious railroad cars used for Siberian resettlement were named Stolypin cars.

-Opinion is divided on Stolypin's legacy, and historians disagree over how realistic Stolypin's policies were.
-Some approve of his firm hand to suppress revolt and anarchy in the unruly atmosphere after the 1905 Revolution.